MikeHannon/AWSdeployment/AWS_deployment.md

 (you can use the 'connect' button on Amazon AWS to get the next line of code)

-### For PCs the command below might require kitty or putty or bash terminal
+**For PCs, be sure to enter the command below in the bash terminal, *not* the standard command prompt**

 1. `ssh -i {{mypem}}.pem ubuntu@{{yourAWS.ip}}` again you can get this exact line of code from <button> Connect </button> on AWS.
 (The command is found below **example**).
 2. In the ubuntu terminal: These establish some basic dependencies for deployment and the Linux server.